id3v1669/aplin/README.md

 AirPods app/daemon

 # TODO:
-* gui for linux via ksni
 * gui for windows via tray-indicator with iced
 * gui for android, pick frontend
-* parce other types of data to detect transparency etc...
 * delete device events from monitoring if device is not availible under adapter
-* payloads to change state
 * refcator code
 * daemon, conditional code in common or daemon per system
-* implement sending packets to devices
+* implement sending packets to devices(name, case charging sound, Toggle Conversational Awareness)
-* trigger notifications handle(for battery and cover status)
+* check on what models Adaptive is availible
+* figure out notifications for android
+* fix gui start on reconnect
+* better handling of capabilities
+* read & parse config